Chapter 8

 5. The global stiffness matrix

-then computed by summing the contribution from each element as
+contribution from each element as

-matrix is modified to enforce any prescribed displacements
+enforce any prescribed displacements

 7. The system of equations

-solved for the unknown nodal displacements.
+is solved for the unknown nodal

-The stresses and
+8. The stresses and strains within each

-strains within each element are then deduced.
+element are then deduced.

-implement this procedure, we must (a) Define the element interpolation
+To implement this procedure, we must

-functions; (b) Express the integrals for the element stiffness matrices and
+(a) Define the element interpolation functions; (b) Express the integrals for

-force vectors in terms of normalized coordinates; (c) Formulate a numerical
+the element stiffness matrices and force vectors in terms of normalized

-integration scheme to evaluate the element stiffness matrices and force
+element stiffness matrices and force vectors.

-are addressed in the sections to follow.
+These details are addressed in the sections

-8.1.9 Interpolation functions for 2D elements
+functions for 2D elements

 |